labmccormick/WLSplot/README.md

 ![plot](./pictures/RStudio_example.jpg?raw=true)

-5. You can now run this script line by line by pressing Ctrl + Enter, or the entire script with Ctrl + Shift + Enter.
+5. You can now run this script line-by-line by pressing Ctrl + Enter, or the entire script with Ctrl + Shift + Enter.

 6. When complete, running the script should result in svg files written out to the directory with the ods files.
 For the example, the svgs are in the Lifespan_1 directory.